unk1nd/pfsense2unifi/README.md

 | UNIFI_REMOTE_PATH | Not used at this point |

 See `config.ini.example` as an example or rename it to `config.ini` and adjust.

-## Functions Status

-Tested functions:
-- Login API unifi
-- Adding static ip for new device
-- Getting correct network id
-- pfsense parse

-Not tested at all yet
-- static DNS for unifi api

 ## Command line